 Aronia berry health benefits have been the topic of many a health-minded discussion lately.
 These berries are all the rage when it comes to nutrition and superfruit power.
 The reason?
 It’s as simple as their polyphenol content.
+This superfruit is right up there with pomegranates, of which there are many potential pomegranate extract benefits.

 Believe it or not, there’s a whole lot of new research suggesting Aronia berry health benefits come from the polyphenols inside this amazing fruit.